AdobeDocs/commerce-learn.en/help/site-management/create-gift-card-product.md

 ## Create a gift card with a full payload using curl

-In case you wanted to know how many attributes you can configure, this is a full payload with default values.
-This shows how specific the API can be, or use the default values and processes.
+The following example shows the POST request to create a gift card with a full payload that includes all configurable attributes with default values.
+It shows how many attributes you can customize if you do not want to use the default values and processes.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \